 The species represent a unique breeding population in the wild, with some diversity of height, color and bud count being present.
 When two members of the same species cross pollinate the resulting seedlings are still considered to be of that species and are not new hybrids.
 Selected clones may be singled out and reproduced vegatatively as well.

-Commonly available species include, but are not limited to: H. minor, H. flava, H. fulva, H. multiflora, H. dumortierii, H. middendorffii, and H. altissima .
+Commonly available species include, but are not limited to: Hemerocallis minor, H. lilioasphodelus (syn. flava), H. fulva, H. multiflora, H. dumortieri, H. middendorffii, and H. altissima .